Frequently Asked Questions

 Actually, you can use either the KF95 or KF152 it depends on the board/stock you are using.

 If you are only printing a small run, wood or plastic will be fine but, Plastic and wood changes shape and will dent and squash out under impression and you will never get good inking – avoid this error at all costs!
 You will also need to make sure you are using the right thickness of wood or plastic.
 If you don’t have a base we can supply type high blocks for you.

 If we make plates for you, they will come with ‘Sticky Mount’ already applied.
 Peel off the carrier on the back and stick the plate on the base.
 Sticky Mount is designed for strong grip to the base while printing but peels off easily so you can remove or reposition your plate.

-Yes, after printing clean the plate, dry it and place in a ziplock bag for indefinite storage.
+Yes, after printing clean the plate, dry it and place in a grip seal bag for indefinite storage.
 These plates are very robust and yield high quantities of impressions.

-We recommend WM35 Press Wash which is water miscible (so you can dilute it with up to 20% water) and is gentle on the plates and will condition them.
-WM35 is also very kind to your inking rollers (unlike white spirit!!).
+We recommend VM111 Press Wash which is water miscible (so you can dilute it with up to 25% water) and is gentle on the plates and will condition them.
+VM111 is also very kind to your inking rollers (unlike white spirit!!).
 It is also a good press wash (though you may need to test on automated washup systems).

 Use our plate calculator

 by entering the total image area of your artwork.
 No need to allow for borders, we only charge for actual image area.
 If you have several plates, place them on your artboard

 next to each other (with only 5mm space between them) to form a square or rectangle then select all and check the dimensions.
 Add these numbers to the calculator, select the right unit of measurement and the plate type.
 We use this calculator too so you should know exactly what you will pay before you ship artwork!